13Mai13/aibymai/content/posts/value_of_engineers.md

 ## Okay, why aren't you afraid of losing your job then?

 I'm not.
 Or not today.
-Maybe I should be (who knows if my manager reads this blog and deeply dislikes it ;).
+Maybe I should be — who knows if my manager reads this blog and deeply dislikes it ;).
 Jokes aside, I'm not afraid, and if I were worried about my job, I don't think it would be because of AI.

 Any tech company is trying to solve a **business problem** **through tech** for customers who are willing to pay for that **service** or **product**.
 This statement is broad and generic, but it's the foundation of what we do.